How to Organise Virtual Yoga Classes for Your Colleagues During Lockdown

 Now would be a good time to receive a consultation to assist you in choosing the type of class that would best suit your company’s requirements.
 At The Office Yoga Company, we offer a variety of distinct styles and can help you decide which would be the most fitting, whether it’s straight from our menu or something bespoke.

 Step Three – Build your Business Case

 Getting the buy-in of key stakeholders early on in the process will lower the chance of hitting a road block further down the line.
 It’s vital to establish whether there is budget that could be granted, and by making a solid case that demonstrates ROI and alignment with your company’s values, you’ll be well placed to tackle any objections that might arise.

 Working with an office yoga provider could prove helpful at this point to build out your proposal.
 At The Office Yoga Company, for example, we provide free consultations, examples of our work, testimonials, and slide decks describing the classes along with the benefits of each.

 Step Four – Book your Classes

 Once you have approval from the powers that be, you can set a date for your initial classes and communicate this to your staff to create awareness and build interest.
 We’ve streamlined the process for our clients by providing the invite links and accompanying text, including instructions for joining, a description of what to expect, and useful tips for getting the most out of the class.
-We also provide the recordings, liability waivers indemnifying both TOYC and your business, and post-class surveys for measuring feedback.
+We also provide the recordings, liability waivers, and post-class surveys for measuring feedback.

 Step Five – Maintain Momentum